Jovan Zivlak: Life and career

 Jovan Zivlak was born in 1947 in Serbian Nakovo in Banat, a region of Vojvodina, near the Romanian border.
 He ended his secondary school education in Kikinda, and graduated from the University of Novi Sad with a degree in Serbian language and literature.
 He was editor for the magazine Polja.
 Zivlak was also the editor in chief of Svetovi publishing from 1985 to 2007.
 He is currently the manager of Adresa publishing.
 He is the founder and, since 2001, has been editor in chief of the magazine for literature, art, culture and thought, Zlatna Greda.
-He has been the president and (current) vice-president of the Writers' Association of Vojvodina and head of the International Novi Sad Literature Festival.
+He has been the president and (current) vice-president of the Association of Writers of Vojvodina and head of the International Novi Sad Literature Festival.
 Zivlak has edited works by well-known Serbian writers and has written studies about them.

 Jovan Zivlak has published thirteen volumes of poetry, three of essays in Serbian to date and his poetry has been translated into various languages.

 His poems focus on the gaps in reality, and his poetry is influenced by the art of discretion, a stage for painful absence.
 Based on a distrust of the present, Zivlak refers to metaphysical knowledge and places the action of the subject over the modern in the foreground.
 As an expression of metaphysical self-exploration his language transmits clear and solidly structured images, fragmentary impressions and deep reflections that seek to decode the mystery of the modern world.
 "Zivlak's spiritual and philosophical views provide the backdrop to their own morphology of society and culture in which the ambivalent role of man in relation to nature is expressed and, moreover, his position within his own culture and history is explored."
 (Dr Dragan Prole, Faculty of Philosophy, University of Novi Sad).
 Zivlak's poems are included in important anthologies of Serbian poetry at home and abroad, have been translated into numerous languages and have received many awards.
 He has won Vasko Popa for 2015, most prestigious national award for poetry in Serbia.